 I was concerned that my mother could not fully wash herself and I contacted the local health centre.
 After an initial assessment, two months later a community care officer visited and recommended a wet room be installed.
 My mother was happy with this.

 After a means test we got a letter to say that my mother would have to pay nothing towards the work, but then we received a further letter stating that her case had been given a priority ‘B’ rather than an ‘A’, which meant that unless her circumstances change there would be a delay in prioritising the work.
 I’ve heard nothing since – that’s six months since we started the process.

 "After a means test we got a letter to say that my mother would have to pay nothing towards a wet room being installed."

 I know it is some time since we requested some help, but my mother’s health hasn’t deteriorated and we haven’t pursued it further.
 If she got worse, I would contact her doctor, and hopefully get the work started sooner so that she remains as comfortable as possible."

 - Dementia and other memory problems: practical advice about how best to help someone with dementia.

-- Accessing local authority care and support: find out if your relative is eligible for help.
+- Accessing local authority care and support: find out if your relative is eligible for local authority help.

-- Financing care at home: your options if you have concerns about funding essential care and support services.
+- Financing care at home: your options for funding essential care and support services at home.